andreishpilenok/tempgamename/README.md

 Problem with this idea- it doesn't have an actual player/collisions.

 I can make collisions in the gui, but I could also do without.

-# Backup Idea
- A sidescroller
-- screen always scrolling leftward, forcing the player to go right to continue
-- new stuff keep appearing from the right, which the player has to perform certain actions to overcome
-- a high-score style type game